Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been fixed in tcpreplay version 4.5.2-beta1.
-Users are advised to upgrade to this version or later when available.
-The code maintainer has confirmed that the issue is resolved in the beta release (GitHub Issue).
+Users are advised to upgrade to this version or later to mitigate the vulnerability.
+The code maintainer has confirmed that the issue is resolved in the 4.5.2 release (GitHub Issue).

 Source: This report was generated using AI